 While these platforms have many benefits, including built-in A/B testing functionality, drag-and-drop interfaces and a library of templates to simplify design, a case can be made for using your CMS to create your landing pages.

-Even if you use a landing page platform, you can also publish your landing pages through your CMS to integrate the two platforms.
+Even if you use a landing page builder, you can also publish your landing pages through your CMS to integrate the two platforms.

 Most digital marketers will have some kind of understanding of what a landing page is - but let’s define them for the purpose of this discussion.
 Simply put, a landing page is a standalone web page that visitors land on after clicking a link in one of your emails or ads